NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 Four methods (with the installed program) are available to create input files:

-1)    IDFEditor – this is a very simple, “intelligent” editor that reads the IDD and IDFs and allows creation/revision of IDF files.
+1)    IDFEditor - this is a very simple, "intelligent" editor that reads the IDD and IDFs and allows creation/revision of IDF files.
 It can be run from a shortcut in the main EnergyPlus directory (created as part of the install) or directly from EP-Launch.

-2)    BLAST Translator – if you already have BLAST and/or BLAST input files, this program will produce the bulk of a translation to EnergyPlus for you.
+2)    BLAST Translator - if you already have BLAST and/or BLAST input files, this program will produce the bulk of a translation to EnergyPlus for you.
 It generates a complete IDF file but does not include specifics for Systems or Plants.
 (It does include the System and Plant schedules that were in the BLAST deck).
 Many of the sample files included with the install started out as BLAST input files.

-3)    DOE-2 Translator – if you already have  DOE-2.1e input files, this program will produce the bulk of a translation to EnergyPlus for you.
+3)    DOE-2 Translator - if you already have  DOE-2.1e input files, this program will produce the bulk of a translation to EnergyPlus for you.
 It generates a IMF (input macro file) that must be run through the EnergyPlus Macro (EPMacro) program before it can be used by EnergyPlus.

-4)    Hand editing – for simple changes to an existing file (such as one of the sample files), you can hand edit a file using your knowledge of the IDD, comments in the IDF file, and a text editor such as NOTEPAD™ (Wordpad™ for large files).
-For creating HVAC simulations – the HVACtemplate objects provide a quick way to start at HVAC simulation.
+4)    Hand editing - for simple changes to an existing file (such as one of the sample files), you can hand edit a file using your knowledge of the IDD, comments in the IDF file, and a text editor such as NOTEPAD™ (Wordpad™ for large files).
+For creating HVAC simulations - the HVACtemplate objects provide a quick way to start at HVAC simulation.

 IDD Conventions
 ---------------